xav32290/docs/content/en/docs/alarms/channels.md

 {{< /field-def >}}

 {{< field-def "ChannelID (Line 22)" >}}
 This is the unique identifier of the Trustgrid channel that was used to deliver this message.
-You can match this to the URL of the Channel in the portal.
+You can match this to the URL of the channel in the portal.
 {{< /field-def >}}

 ![img](/docs/alarms/random-link1.png)

 {{< field-def "AlarmID (Lines 26-28)" >}}
-Since a channel can be used by more than one Alarm Filter this will return an array of 1 or more alarm filters that matched the [event]({{< ref "docs/alarms/events" >}}) and used this above channel.
-You can match this to the URL of the Alarm Filters in the portal.
+Since a channel can be used by more than one [alarm filter]({{< ref "docs/alarms/alarm-filters" >}}) this will return an array of 1 or more alarm filters that matched the [event]({{< ref "docs/alarms/events" >}}) and used this above channel.
+You can match this to the URL of the [alarm filters]({{< ref "docs/alarms/alarm-filters" >}}) in the portal.
 {{< /field-def >}}

 ![img](/docs/alarms/random-link2.png)

-This can be handy for determining which filter or filters' criteria matched the [event]({{< ref "docs/alarms/events" >}}) and sent the notification through this channel
+This can be handy for determining which filter or filters' criteria matched the [event]({{< ref "docs/alarms/events" >}}) and sent the notification through this channel.